 Yet relatively few people think of Whistler as an awesome beach destination.
-Home to five pristine lakes and numerous sandy beaches, Whistler is a fantastic place to enjoy some of Canada’s favourite summer pastimes — kayaking, canoeing, relaxing at the beach and barbecuing with friends at the lake.
+Home to five pristine lakes and numerous sandy beaches, Whistler is a fantastic place to enjoy some of Canada’s favourite summer pastimes — kayaking, canoeing, relaxing at the beach and barbecuing with friends.
 On a hot summer day, nothing beats diving into one of Whistler’s clean, crisp mountain lakes.

 Whistler is home to alpine lakes with sandy beaches

-Whistler’s lakes will keep the entire family entertained all day with their sandy beaches, swimming docks, grassy parks, kids play areas, BBQs, concession stands, and much more.
-There’s no need to worry either as local lakes are monitored closely to the best water quality.
+Whistler’s lakes will keep the entire family entertained throughout the day, and offers plenty of sandy beaches, swimming docks, grassy parks, kids play areas, BBQs, concession stands, and much more.

-Biking the Valley Trail, a 40km network of paved paths, conveniently accesses Whistler’s parks, lakes and beaches.
-Conveniently, for some parks a shuttle bus is available.
+You can also choose to bike the Valley Trail, which is a 40km network of paved paths that conveniently accesses Whistler’s parks, lakes and beaches.
+For access to some parks a shuttle bus is also available.

 The next time you’re in Whistler to hike, golf or bike, be sure to visit a local beach for some sunshine therapy and soulful relaxation.
 Here are our favourites: